Maui Mallard in Cold Shadow

-The game stars Donald Duck in a metafictional role as duck detective Maui Mallard (a spoof of 1980s Hawaii-based TV detective, "Magnum PI" in name and appearance), who adopts the name "Cold Shadow" when he dresses up in ninja garb.
-For the North American versions of the game, all Donald Duck references are omitted for unknown reasons and the main character is only known as Maui Mallard.
-Though the end of the game informed the player to look forward to Maui's next adventure, there have been no other appearances of Maui Mallard or Cold Shadow in any medium.
+The game stars Donald Duck in a metafictional role as duck detective Maui Mallard (a spoof of 1980s Hawaii-based TV detective, Magnum P.I. in name and appearance), who adopts the name "Cold Shadow" when he dresses up in ninja garb.
+In the North American versions of the game, all Donald Duck references are absent, and the protagonist is instead referred to as "Maui Mallard," as, according to composer Patrick Collins, the marketing team felt Donald Duck wasn't cool in the United States.
+Although the end of the game informed the player to look forward to Maui's next adventure, the planned sequel was cancelled.

-The game was rereleased on the Steam and GOG digital storefronts in May 2019.
+The game was rereleased on the Steam and GOG digital storefronts on May 17, 2019.

 Gameplay

-Besides typical platform game gameplay (running around, jumping from platform to platform), one of the game's most distinctive gameplay features is allowing to switch the player character's form to suit one's needs.
+Besides platformer gameplay, one of the game's most distinctive gameplay features is allowing to switch the player character's form to suit one's needs.
 The player begins the game as Maui, whose only means of self-defence is an insect-launching pistol that can launch several forms of bugs, some of them combined for greater effect.
 However, once the player reaches the second level, Maui transforms into Cold Shadow, his ninja alter ego, who defends himself with short-range attacks using a bo staff.
 Cold Shadow's staff is also primarily used to explore the level further, such as climbing a narrow tunnel.
 After the second level, the player can switch back and forth between Maui and Cold Shadow at will, provided he has enough ninja tokens for the transformation.
 The amount of ninja tokens Maui or Cold Shadow holds determines Cold Shadow's strength – who can then chain more and more attacks as his skill improves – when played as him in the SNES version.
-On Genesis, however, Maui needs to collect red ninja tokens instead, the amount of white tokens being useful for metamorphosis alone.
+On Mega Drive, however, Maui needs to collect red ninja tokens instead, the amount of white tokens being useful for metamorphosis alone.
 Some levels of the game, however, prevent Maui from transforming at all, as Cold Shadow cannot bungee jump on vines, for example, which forces the player to use Maui throughout the level.